chancity/KinSdk/README.md

 ### 29. Mandatory Arbitration

-a.
-Any dispute or claim between you and us relating to or arising out of the Services or the Terms will be referred to and determined exclusively through binding confidential arbitration conducted in the United Kingdom on England, Scotland, Northern Ireland or Wales unless otherwise agreed to by Trackin Network Ltd.
+1. Any dispute or claim between you and us relating to or arising out of the Services or the Terms will be referred to and determined exclusively through binding confidential arbitration conducted in the United Kingdom on England, Scotland, Northern Ireland or Wales unless otherwise agreed to by Trackin Network Ltd.

-b.
-The arbitration will be held on an individual basis, before a single arbitrator and in accordance with the applicable laws of the United Kingdom.BY ENTERING INTO THIS AGREEMENT, YOU ARE GIVING UP YOUR RIGHT TO GO TO COURT TO ASSERT ANY CLAIMS.You also Agree that you will be responsible for any costs attributable to attending any arbitration hearings including but not exclusively in regards to any travel, accommodation, loss of earnings that could be accrued in the course of attending any such arbitration proceedings.
+2. The arbitration will be held on an individual basis, before a single arbitrator and in accordance with the applicable laws of the United Kingdom.BY ENTERING INTO THIS AGREEMENT, YOU ARE GIVING UP YOUR RIGHT TO GO TO COURT TO ASSERT ANY CLAIMS.You also Agree that you will be responsible for any costs attributable to attending any arbitration hearings including but not exclusively in regards to any travel, accommodation, loss of earnings that could be accrued in the course of attending any such arbitration proceedings.

-c.
-In addition you agree to share the costs of any arbitration proceedings with Trackin Network Ltd with the Arbiter having the right to determine that the costs of the proceedings themselves excluding any associated costs listed before above in number 29b. may be fully attributed to either party.
+3. In addition you agree to share the costs of any arbitration proceedings with Trackin Network Ltd with the Arbiter having the right to determine that the costs of the proceedings themselves excluding any associated costs listed before above in number 29b. may be fully attributed to either party.

 ### 30. Jury Trial Waiver